-- Improve the pathway to college and career readiness, emphasizing the jobs within the Community, as well as college applications and scholarships. - Instill a self-determined habit of reading from infancy to adulthood through book distribution and literacy training. - Strengthen cultural connections, autonomy and habits of reading in the home through the creation, publication and distribution of culturally relevant books.

-· Conduct a literacy campaign that educates and engages the Community and employs youth to develop workforce skills.
-If anyone in the Community would like to create or receive books for their children, or if you'd like additional information on current Literacy for All projects, email Literacy@saltriverschools.org or text Wendy Jefferson at (480) 878-
+- Improve the pathway to college and career readiness, emphasizing the jobs within the Community, as well as college applications and scholarships. - Instill a self-determined habit of reading from infancy to adulthood through book distribution and literacy training. - Strengthen cultural connections, autonomy and habits of reading in the home through the creation, publication and distribution of culturally relevant books. - Conduct a literacy campaign that educates and engages the Community and employs youth to develop workforce skills.
+If anyone in the Community would like to create or receive books for their children, or if you'd like additional information on current Literacy for All projects, email Literacy@saltriverschools.org or text Wendy Jefferson at (480) 878-8604.

+LISPINGS: Employers have different application & on-boarding requirements.
 Contact us so we can assist you.